 - Offers for building supplies, hardware and similar products vary widely and are taking in the 6-10 month range.

 Firms that submit an incomplete proposal and or contain other inadequacies can cause it to take longer than necessary.
+Some firms going thorugh the process alone, without professional GSA consulting support, report it took them up to 2 years.

 Tips to shorten GSA Award time